FigureTechnologies/forge.pb/README.md

 if you want to install a specific version

 ## Usage
-In order to execute wizard, run:
+Once installed, you can execute wizard, by running:
 ```sh
 forge interactive
 ```